South Carolina Airbnb Laws and Regulations- Current Updates and Requirements

 • Transaction History Report

-Personal Liability Vs. General Commercial Liability
+Personal Liability vs. General Commercial Liability

-Personal liability is found in all homeowner’s insurance policies and protects against claims of bodily injury or property damage they could be found personally liable.
+Personal Liability is found in all homeowner’s insurance policies and protects against claims of bodily injury or property damage they could be found personally liable.
 It specifically excludes any coverage for bodily injury or property damage arising from “business activity”.
 Most insurance policies define a business as something that results in more than $2500 of financial compensation during the 12-month policy period.
 If a short-term rental produces more than $2500 compensation, then personal liability would not respond to any short-term rental claims.

 Commercial General Liability is found in business insurance policies and protects the insured against claims of bodily injury or property damage they could be found legally liable.
 It doesn’t exclude “business activity” and extends beyond the premise, i.e., dog bite off-premise.
 Unless excluded, it also provides personal and advertising injury.
 It’s the most comprehensive liability insurance one can purchase.